Intuz-production/Firebase-Phone-Verification-iOS/ReadME.md

 5) Copy ‘MobileVerification’ folder and add it to your project and make sure you have checked “Copy if needed” option.

 6) Import '#import "MobileVerification.h"' where you want to use.
-If you are using swift then import this file in Bridging-Header file.
+If you are using swift then import this file into Bridging-Header file.

-7) Cnfigure Firebase Phone Verification theme.
+7) Configure Firebase Phone Verification theme.

 ```
 // Set Firebase Auth Layout Theme.